TrickeySolutions/aggregator-demo/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+## Troubleshooting

+If you encounter any issues during setup:

+1. Verify all Cloudflare services are properly created and configured
+2. Check that all environment variables are set correctly
+3. Ensure your Cloudflare account has access to all required services (Workers, R2, AI Gateway, etc.)
+4. Check the Workers logs in the Cloudflare Dashboard for any error messages